Austin Cost of Living – Living Comfortably in the Texas Capital

 Although ATX is a reasonably expensive place to live in when it comes to housing options, the median home value of about $350,000 is significantly higher than in TX and the entire US.
 In contrast, the median rent is relatively more affordable – $1,107, according to the data provided by Payscale.com.

 And according to Numbeo.com, rent per month for a one-bedroom housing unit in the center is about $1,750 and $1,100 outside of downtown.
 On the other hand, if you would like to buy an apartment downtown, you need to put aside about $4,100 per square feet, or $2,200 farther from the city’s core areas if you’re relocating to the suburbs.
-Overall, moving to a smaller home or further to the outskirts seems to be the best solution for those who are house-hunting on a budget, but make sure to check out some moving day tips on how to reduce costs when moving and avoid common moving mistakes.
+Overall, moving to a smaller home or further to the outskirts seems to be the best solution for those who are house-hunting on a budget, but make sure to check out some moving day tips on how to reduce costs when moving and create a household inventory list on time to avoid common moving mistakes.

 Compare Median Home Cost With Other Cities and the US as a Whole